-5. What Should be Included in a Minor Travel Consent Form
+What Should Be Included in a Minor Travel Consent Form

-Our sample Child Travel Consent form asks you easy questions that help you fill out the document step-by-step.
+Our sample Child Travel Consent form asks easy questions that help you complete the document step-by-step.

 Children under 18 years of age should either travel with an authorized adult or have special permission documented in the form.
-Otherwise, law enforcement officers will consider such children as “unaccompanied minors.”
+Otherwise, law enforcement officers consider such children “unaccompanied minors”.

 The Child Travel Consent form should also spell out the following details:

 - WHERE the child is traveling to (final destination)